- Public Computers

 The Hardware Services Group is able to acquire parts, components, and peripherals to upgrade or repair computers for the entire Carleton community as well as PC design and consulting services.

-Carleton University has over 25 Public Labs for Students located in 6 buildings on campus.
-All computers are networked and have a standard student lab image with more than 49 software applications available, including standard office applications as well as course-related software.
+Carleton University has 15 Public Labs for Students located in 5 buildings on campus.
+All computers are networked and have a standard student lab image with several software applications available, including standard office applications as well as course-related software.
 Simply use your MyCarletonOne account to log onto the PCs in the labs.

 Want to book a lab?
 Check our our lab fees for non-academic use information page.